Submit your work, meet writers and drop the ads. Become a member

 your warm belly fluttered

-in a melody of sighs
+in a melody

-then drowsy, low rain
+Then drowsy, low rain

-and drift through the desert
+we'll drift through

 — The End —